Vincent-gv/Projet6-snowtricks/README.md

 ### Installation

-* Clone the project on Github https://github.com/Vincent-gv/snowtricks and add it to the projects folder of your local apache server environment with the command:
+* Clone the project on Github https://github.com/Vincent-gv/snowtricks and add it to the projects folder of your local server environment with the command:
 `` ''
 git clone https://github.com/Vincent-gv/snowtricks.git
 `` ''
-* In the snowtricks\src\Config\folder, update the Parameters.php file with the credentials for connecting to your local database, your email for contact forms and your public and private keys for Google Captcha.
 * Run `` composer install '' at the root of the folder to install the dependencies.
-* Create a local database and import the snowtricks.sql file located at the root of the project
+* Create a local database and update environment variables in .env file.
+* Run Doctrine to load SQL tables and fixtures into the database.

 ## Developed with

-* ** Symfony 4.4.9 **
+* ** Symfony 4.4.13 **
-* ** PHP 7.3.3 **
+* ** PHP 7.4.7 **
 * ** HTML5 & CSS **
 * ** Mysql **
 * **Composer **